groovemonkey/dxhacker/readme.md

 -logdump -- see all logs

-computers can connect to each other people can send email to each other.
+computers can connect to each other people can send email to each other
+IPDevices automatically join the Internet when they are created.